moisesriestra/moodle-early-performance-prediction/README.md

 The process developed for the unsupervised models aggregate the variables stored generated to obtain a subset of variables that should be easily explained when analizing the clusters.
 This aggregation was performed using the FeautreAggregation package in scikit-learn library and the resulting number of features were 4 when the initial dataset has up to 60 variables.

 Finally, generate the clusters using the KMeans algorithm.
-The number of clusters was selected between 1 to 10 and the optimum number of clusters obtained is 6.
+The number of clusters was selected between 1 to 10 and the optimum number of clusters using the GAP distance and fianlly we obtained that the best number of clusters for all the experiments is 6.

 ## Code